ldodds/opendata-practitioners-guide/manuscript/what-is-open-data.md

 So what is open data anyway?

-* Fuzzier definitions of open
-  What are they, why are they problematic?
-  Should we care?

-* Open data in context
-  other forms of open, open innovation, the open data commons collaborative economy

-* Open data as a public good
-  What is a public good, other types of good
-  Debunking tragedy of the commons, references to Ostrom, forward references to later questions

-* Open data: defined
-  Use the ODI definition, but acknowledge that open definition provides useful context on more issues

 ## Two definitions of open data

 >Open data is data that anyone can access, use and share.